krorvik/viperpit/articles/prototype.md

 I also stumbled upon the [PJRC Teensy](https://www.pjrc.com/teensy/), a series of microcontrollers that also had very good libraries for USB/Joystick inputs.
 Additionally, DCS Bios can be adapted here with a little more (but not much) work.

 An advantage of the Teensy/DirectX route is that you do not need to match up inputs vs particular controls.
 You do however need to map the switches in DCS.
-With DCS Bios, each input must correlate to a specific input in DCS; and so is closely tied to hardware.
+With DCS Bios, each input must correlate to a specific input in DCS; and so is closely tied to hardware and cabling.
 Also note that the Teensy way means the pit can be arbitrarily mapped to other planes.
-Weird, but possible.
+MIght feel a bit strange, but I do like to dabble in a bit of civilian activities once in a while... ;)

 # Choosing the Teensy for inputs